Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 There is no single cutoff time, but first-time visitors will usually have an easier experience earlier in the evening.
 The later it gets, the more the area shifts from sightseeing and dinner crowds toward heavier drinking and adult nightlife.

-If you are visiting for photos and casual food, consider going after dark but before the very late-night period.
+If you are visiting for photos and casual food, consider arriving after dark and leaving before the very late-night period.
 If you plan to stay out late, decide your route home in advance and check your last train or taxi options before drinking.

 Are Golden Gai and Omoide Yokocho safer than Kabukicho?